 The hoses carry coolant/antifreeze to and from the radiator via the water pump.
 Hoses are also plumbed into the engine to carry the hot liquid through the heater core.
 If a hose leaks or breaks, you will not have enough coolant/antifreeze to keep the engine cool.
-The belt or belts run the accessories, including the power steering pump, alternator, air conditioning compressor and water pump.
+The belt or belts run the accessories, including the power steering pump, alternator, air conditioning compressor, and water pump.
 If the belt that runs the water pump breaks, the water pump will not turn and the engine will overheat.

 Depending on your vehicle, there may be one manual fan with a fan clutch, one or two electric fans on the front of the radiator, or a combination of manual and electric fans.
 The manual fan is run by a V-belt or serpentine belt.
 It has a fan clutch when the material in the fan clutch heats up, it reduces pressure on the fan.
 This allows the fan to spin faster to cool the radiator.

-Electric fans are controlled by coolant temperature sensor, these are bi-metal switches that, when engaged, turn the fan(s) on and off according to the coolant temperature.
+Electric fans are controlled by a coolant temperature sensor, these are bi-metal switches that, when engaged, turn the fan(s) on and off according to the coolant temperature.

 Gauges and Warning Lights:

 Most vehicles have gauges to tell you how hot the engine is.
 The information is transferred to the gauge by way of a temperature sender that measures the temperature in the engine.
 If your vehicle has a warning light and that light comes on, it is too late.
 The engine has overheated and should be shut down immediately.
-If a gauge is seen approaching its upper limits, the car should be turned off, hood opened and allowed to cool just as the case with a warning light.
+If a gauge is seen approaching its upper limits, the car should be turned off, and the hood opened and allowed to cool just as the case with a warning light.

 While you cannot visually check some of these components, you can check many.
 To reduce the chances of an overheating vehicle, check these items periodically and replace them before they fail.
-Belts, hoses, hose clamps, test coolant for protection levels as well as the acidity of the system.
+Belts, hoses, hose clamps, and test coolant for protection levels as well as the acidity of the system.